Investment & Divestment

 If your hospital wants to learn more about Investment and Divestment, HCWH can put you in touch with financial experts, provide you with case studies and how-to guides, and connect you with hospitals that have robust investment programs.

-Contact Eric Lerner, Director of US Climate Program, for more information.
+Contact Jessica Wolff, Director of US Climate Program, for more information.

 - The Case for Health Care to Transition Away from Fossil Fuels